challaprathyusha/expensesshellscripting/README.md

 # expensesshellscripting
-This project is designed using shell scripting
+* This project is designed using shell scripting
-In this project we implemented 3-tier architecture using shell script.
+* In this project 3-tier architecture is deployed in AWS using shell script.
+* 3-tier architecture contains frontend, backend and DB server of each.
+* All the three servers are configured using shell scripting.